 Bachelor of Nursing (BNurs)

-We advise students can only undertake an exchange in the second semester of stage three (N302).
+BNurs students may undertake an exchange only in the second semester of stage three (N302) at either the University of Queensland or University of Virginia.
 The core courses should be taken here at Auckland.
-The Programme Director will work with you to identify courses at your exchange institution that can count towards your Nursing programme (BNurs or conjoints) and align with Nursing Council of New Zealand requirements for nursing registration.
+The Programme Director will work with you to identify courses at your prospective exchange institution that can count towards your Nursing programme (BNurs or conjoints) and align with Nursing Council of New Zealand requirements for nursing registration.

-If you are interested in an elective clinical placement abroad it is important to meet with the Programme Director prior to submitting your 360 International application.
+If you are interested in an elective clinical placement abroad it is important to meet with the Programme Director prior to submitting your 360 Semester Exchange application.

 Associate Head of School, Undergraduate